VOD Streaming – What It Is and How It Works [2025 Update]

 This is particularly helpful for those watching the content on smartphones while on the move.
 As their data speeds vary, the video quality will adapt to them.
 The upscaling or downscaling of the video will ensure that the stream keeps going without stopping for buffering.

-On the back end, you will need to work with encoders to allow for the smooth delivery of your content to your viewers.
+On the back end, you will need to work with live streaming encoders to allow for the smooth delivery of your content to your viewers.
 Luckily, many online video platforms, such as Dacast, take care of this encoding for you.

 Video On Demand (VOD) Streaming